rogersry/MarvelPortalSource/README.md

 # MarvelPortal

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.1.1.
-This application does work, however it is still a work in progress and is not complete.

-# Deployed web
+I created this Angular application to search Marvel Comics characters and comics.
+It is a work in progress and I use it to play with latest Angular.
+I plan to add more features in the future.

 You can view the deployed web here: https://rogersry.github.io/MarvelPortal/